wso2/choreo-samples/pipedrive-new-activities-to-trello-tasks/readme.md

-Use template (Pipedrive New Activities to Trello Tasks) to create new tasks in Trello for new Pipedrive activities.
+# Pipedrive New Activities to Trello Tasks
 ## Use case
-At the execution of this template, the details of all the new activities of type `task` in Pipedrive, scheduled within the particular day will be added to the relevant Trello list as tasks in Trello cards.
+At the execution of this sample, the details of all the new activities of type `task` in Pipedrive, scheduled within the particular day will be added to the relevant Trello list as tasks in Trello cards.

 ## Prerequisites
-* Pull the template from central
-  `bal new -t choreo/pipedrive_new_activities_to_trello_tasks <newProjectName>`
 * Pipedrive account
 * Trello account